Navigation auf uzh.ch

 As your Brainfood team, we are looking forward to meeting you and your peers and helping you expand your knowledge and network!
 For more details about us, you can check out our UZH pages:

 We are immensely thankful to our advisory board members – Prof. Nora Raschle and Prof. Alexis Hervais-Adelman, who support our initiative.
-We are grateful to the Graduate School of the PhF and the Jacobs Center for Productive Youth Development for the funding of this year‘s events!
+We are grateful to the Graduate School of the PhF and the Jacobs Center for Productive Youth Development for the funding of 2024‘s events!
 We also want to thank the graduate campus for recognizing the need for a neuroimaging peer mentoring group and funded the first year of our Brainfood events.

 Contact us at: brainfood@jacobscenter.uzh.ch